Ravenna Cosmography

 The Ravenna Cosmography (Ravennatis Anonymi Cosmographia, lit.
-"The Cosmography of the Unknown Ravennese") is a list of place-names covering the world from India to Ireland, compiled by an anonymous cleric in Ravenna around 700 AD.
-Textual evidence indicates that the author frequently used maps as his source.
+"The Cosmography of the Unknown Ravennese") is a work describing the known world from India to Ireland, compiled by an anonymous cleric in Ravenna in around 700.
+It consists of five books describing Asia, Africa and Europe in prose and with lists of toponyms.
+Textual evidence indicates that the author may have used maps as source material.